FlowFuse/website/company/product-vision.md

 Until the end of 2022 we will focus on the following:

 In order to **provide the best Node-RED experience**;
-- We will continue to expose the most useful configuration options for Node-RED within your  project, features like Time Zone support, modifying the editor path and Environment Variables mean that people can use Node-RED on FlowForge in more use-cases
+- We will continue to expose the most useful configuration options for Node-RED meaning that people can use Node-RED on FlowForge in more use-cases
 - Custom Domains for projects will also improve the Node-RED experience allowing users to publish their applications to the web with their own identity.
 - Persistent context will alow users to build flows with better confidence in the integrity of their data.
 - Additional service like Message Brokers and Persistent Storage will provide additional utility and value to the platform while providing the opportunity to increase revenue through add-ons